bgamari/ghc-wiki-import/records/name-spacing.md

 >
 >
 > Rather than strictly re-use modules it may make more sense to have a name-spacing implementation construct that is shared between both records and modules - hopefully this would make implementation easier and unify behavior.
 In the Frege approach, each data declaration is its own namespace - if we were to go this far (instead of stopping purely at records) there may be much less need for local namespaces.
-Overall this seems to be more of an implementation detail that may have a side effect of making local modules easier to implement than a concrete design proposal relating to records. -- Greg Weber.
+Overall this seems to be more of an interesting implementation detail than a concrete design proposal relating to records. -- Greg Weber.
 >
 >